dannybrown37/dotfiles/README.md

 ### Config Options

+* In the `./ahk` directory, set up any AutoHotKey scripts"
+  * `dev_shortcuts.ahk` for generalized shortcuts
+  * `secrets.ahk` for non-public shortcuts not to be committed here
-* In the `bash/` directory, configure a Bash profile based on the types of settings:
+* In the `config/` directory, configure a Bash profile based on various settings:
   * `.aliases` for any aliases we want to use
-  * `.apt_packages` to track `apt` packages to install in the distro
+  * `.aws` for AWS CLI functions to speed up feedback loops
   * `.envvars` to set environment variables we want permanently set
-  * `.functions` to store Bash functions meant to be invoked from other Bash scripts (not CLI commands)
+  * `.functions` to store simple Bash functions to improve the scripting/CLI experience
-  * `.git_init` to store Git configuration for first-time setup
-  * `.language_config` stores any programming language-specific settings
-  * `.npm_init` holds global NPM packages to install and configurations to set
   * `.secrets` holds secret data such as tokens and keys that aren't committed to Git
-* In the `./ahk` directory, set up any number of AutoHotKey scripts
-* In the `./scripts` directory, define functions meant to be invoked as CLI commands
-* In the `./vscode` directory, configure VSCode settings and extensions
+* In the `./.vscode` directory:
+  * `settings.json` for VS Code user settings
+  * `extensions.txt` for essential VS Code extensions

 ## Initial Windows Setup Notes